Bob620/baka-dns/README.md

 `module add soft/go`

+1) Install modules:
+`go get`

-To compile and run use:
+2a) To compile and run use:

 `go run main.go`

-To just compile use:
+2b) To just compile use:

 `go build main.go`

-Run pre-compiled:
+3) Run pre-compiled:

 `./main`